gegelendvay/qc803_assignment/README.md

 1. Clone the repository by running: git clone `git@github.com:gegelendvay/qc803_assignment.git`
 2. Create a virtual environment in the project's root directory: `pyhon3 -m venv .venv`
 3. Activate the virtual environment: `. .venv/bin/activate`
+4. Install the required dependencies using either of the following commands: `python3 -m pip install .` or `pip install -r requirements.txt`

 # Usage
 ## Starting the Application